It’s one of the most common questions people ask after getting started with red light therapy: How often should I actually use it?

 How Much Red Light Therapy Is Too Much?

 Let's get straight to the point.
-Asking "How much red light therapy is too much" is like asking "How much exercise is too much".
-The answer all depends on the context.
-For a young healthy person, the amount and type of exercise can differ dramatically from an older person with many impactful health conditions.
-So there's no one-size-fits-all recommendation here.
+Asking "How much red light therapy is too much" is a bit like asking "How much exercise is too much".

-- How many times per day you're using that device
+- How many times per day/week you use it

-Next up, let's talk about optimal dosign.
+Next up, let's talk about optimal dosing.
 Expert opinions disagree here.
-But generally, an optimal dose of superficial tissues is around 5-10 J/cm2 and for deeper tissues that 50-70 J/cm2.
+But generally, an optimal dose for superficial tissues is around 5-10 J/cm2 and for deeper tissues that 50-70 J/cm2.
 Some experts think doses of up to 100 J/cm2 are best.

 For optimal dosing, you'll want to know the exact dose of the device you're using as well as the area affected.
 You can find the doses many devices emit in our shopping tool.
 In that tool, you can see the review of the product as well, with independent third-party tested power output (measured in mW/cm2) numbers.